wp-plugins/vimeo-master/readme.txt

 Done with TechGasp style, uses minimal html5 code (error free, no javascipt or Ajax, no conflicts) for fast page load times.

 The superior solution of professional video presentations for business, design, arts, etc. Looks great inside pages, posts or blogs with our shortcode framework implementation.
 Have full control over Auto-Play, Video Loop, Video Color and Video Size to match your template.

+Both the widget and the shortcode framework are fully mobile devices responsive, a must for any professional website.

 **Quality Videos for Wordpress**